meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 ### Temporal locality

 One access suggests another.
 That is, once referenced memory locations tend to be used again within a short time frame.
-This is really the intrinsic motivation for having a memory hierarchy in the first place.
-When a cache line is loaded but not accessed again before being evicted, the cache provided no benefit.

 ### Spatial locality